LIFETIME RECOGNITION AWARD, 2007

-On June 5, 2007, The Griffin Trust for Excellence in Poetry bestowed its second Lifetime Recognition Award on the renowned poet Tomas Tranströmer.
+On June 5, 2007, we awarded our second Lifetime Recognition Award to the renowned poet Tomas Tranströmer.
 Griffin trustees Robert Hass and Robin Robertson paid tribute to Tranströmer.

 Tomas Tranströmer, perhaps the best-known modern Scandinavian poet, was born in 1931 in Stockholm, Sweden.
 Few poets have been more widely translated; his work has appeared in no fewer than 50 languages.
 His influence, notably on North American poets, has been profound.
 The reason for this international appeal may be found in Tranströmer’s highly original lyrical and surrealistic imagery, work that finds its seeds in and further develops the Modernist and Expressionist/Surrealist language of 20th century poetry.
 His work is rife with juxtapositions of contrary and primal forces firmly rooted in the natural world, falling somewhere between dream and nightmare.